lukso-network/docs/docs/standards/smart-contracts/lsp7-digital-asset.md

 ) internal virtual
 ```

-An attempt is made to notify the token receiver about the `amount` tokens changing owners using LSP1 interface.
-When force is FALSE the token receiver MUST support LSP1.
+An attempt is made to notify the token receiver about the `amount` tokens being received by calling the **[universalReceiver(...)](./lsp0-erc725-account.md#universalreceiver)** function on the receiver address if it exists.
-The receiver may revert when the token being sent is not wanted.

 #### Parameters: